dogoncouch/dirutils/README.md

 # dirutils
-CLI tools for executing commands in subdirectories and specified directories.
+CLI tools for command execution and directory/file manipulation.

 # Commands
     inall - Execute a command in all subdirectories of the current working directory